Phone Numbers Are Still the Default Communication Layer

 2. Two-Way SMS Communication

-Agents can send and receive text messages — to customers, to other services, or to other agents.
+Agents can send and receive text messages with customers and partners.
 Each number comes with a full SMS inbox accessible via API or webhook.

-Some workflows require voice: appointment reminders, customer support callbacks, phone tree navigation.
-A real phone number lets your agent make and receive calls programmatically.
+Some workflows require voice: appointment confirmations, lead callbacks, surveys.
+A phone number lets your agent make calls programmatically, optionally with an AI voice that follows your system prompt and returns a transcript.

 5. Webhook-Driven Async Communication